 Mastering the foundational principles of quality assurance will take time, but gaining a reputation as a global content authority is certainly worth the work.
 Since initially implementing a translation management platform five years ago, the company surveyed in the Forrester study has since seen international sales rise from 15% to 40% of total annual revenue.

-To examine the full financial equation surrounding enterprise translation management, download The Total Economic Impact of Smartling’s Global Fluency Platform today.
+To examine the full financial equation surrounding enterprise translation management, download The Total Economic Impact of Smartling’s Translation Management Platform today.